2010–11 North American winter: Mid-April storm complex

 On April 14, a storm developed across the Midwest, bringing a tornado outbreak to much of the United States, and became the largest April tornado outbreak until the 2011 Super Outbreak, later in the month.
 In the southern part of the country, this tornado outbreak spawned 178 tornadoes, with the strongest category being an EF3.
 It was reported that the storm also produced large hail and straight-line winds.
 The system brought a late season snowstorm to the Midwest and Northern Plains, and blizzard conditions to parts of South Dakota and northern Nebraska.
 With surface temperatures near freezing the snow was unusually wet for the region.
 This lead for bad driving conditions on Interstate 80 and Interstate 90.

+Records

+United States

+On February 10, 2011 following Oklahoma set a statewide low temperature record, reaching a low temperature of -31 F, in the town of Nowata.

+Mexico

+Temperatures dropped to -18 C in the Ciudad Juárez metropolitan area in Mexico, and in the mountains area plunging to -23 C, the coldest temperatures recorded in the area in at least half a century.